AriFordsham/GHCWiki/working-conventions/bug-tracker.md

   - An empty milestone field means the bug has not been triaged yet.
 We don't yet know if the ticket is a real, unique, issue.
 Once this has been established, the ticket will be given a milestone.
+  - **Research needed** is for tickets where the issue can be considered a bug but the solution is an open research problem.
   - **_\|_** is for tickets that have been triaged, but we don't plan to fix them for a particular release.
 This might be because the bug is low priority, or is simply too hard to fix right now.